jancleidsson/javascript/Farfetch/order-price/README.md

 Precondition
 ====================

-The project have dependencies that require Node and NPM.
+The project have test dependencies that require Node and NPM.

 Environment setup - Windows x64
 ====================